with-backed/paprMEME-info/README.md

 ### About this repository
 This repository serves to track which NFTs are allowed to serve as collateral for paprMEME, which NFTs are being considered, and changes to both of these.

-Feel free to open a pull request: suggesting a collection that should be moved to "in consideration" or should be allowlisted, or should be removed.
+Feel free to open a pull request: suggesting a change to the allowlist, in-consideration, the criteria, or anything else!

 ### Allowlist Criteria
 - popular but underserved